RichardAth/Projects/README.md

 GMP/MPIR extended precision numbers to DAs BigIntegers and vice versa.
 The progress messages it produces have been modified to work with a console window instead of a Web Browser.

+An interface to Msieve has also been added.
+I have found that generally for larger numbers (> 50 digits) Msieve is significantly faster.